 Sick at School

 Get ready…it’s bound to happen.
-At some point, the phone will buzz and your independent college student with a cry, “I don’t feel well.”
-Hopefully, their illness will be a result of their new-found independence that includes lack of sleep, exercise, stress, an unhealthy diet and hygiene habits that don’t embrace enough hand-washing and can be cured quickly and easily.
+At some point, the phone will buzz and your independent college student with a cry, “I don’t feel well, I’m sick.”
+Hopefully, their illness will be a result of their new-found independence that includes lack of sleep, exercise, stress, an unhealthy diet, and hygiene habits that don’t embrace enough hand-washing and can be cured quickly and easily.

 Have a discussion before dropping them off at college with an emergency plan.
-This should include having your student’s roommate or friends phone number, especially if they are accompanying them to the ER.
+This should include having your student’s roommate or friend’s phone number, especially if they are accompanying them to the ER.
 I had my daughter add a phone contact titled ICE (In Case of Emergency) in the event she was unable to communicate.
 You can add that info whether you have an iPhone or Android.
-For instructions, click here.
-Have them enter their Medical ID information.
-This information allows medical personnel to access even on a locked phone and includes allergies, emergency contact information, and other crucial information. *Be sure your student has a copy of their insurance card.
+For instructions, then enter their Medical ID information.
+This information allows medical personnel to access even on a locked phone and includes allergies, emergency contact information, and other crucial information.
+Be sure your student has a copy of their insurance card.

-This past year, my daughter got really sick twice; once with a bad flu and once for a bad virus.
-It was difficult to get an appointment during flu season (seems that most students and teachers all got hit with the flu).
-I would recommend your student getting the flu shot this year.
+Also, we recommend having your student get a flu shot.
+This past year, my daughter got really sick twice; once with bad flu and once for a bad virus.
+It was difficult to get an appointment during flu season (it seems that most students and teachers all got hit with the flu).
+Read about flu shots on campus.
 Another consideration is to ask your family doctor for a recommendation of a general practitioner doctor in Tampa.
 Yes, your fees pay for the student health center but her now having a Tampa doctor will make getting an appointment a little easier.
-They are going to be at college for four years so establishing a relationship early may be worth it when the time comes that your student needs to be seen (although all bets are off when the flu season hits its peak)
+They are going to be at college for four years so establishing a relationship early may be worth it when the time comes that your student needs to be seen (although all bets are off when the flu season hits its peak).